I am a writer.

 I wouldn’t write anything significant after the last love letter to my long-distance girlfriend in Montana.
 That was my sophomore year at the University of Wisconsin – Eau Claire.
 When the miles (and states) between us splintered our bond, I put away my words.

 It would be seventeen years before I reignited my love affair with prose.
-Ironically, my relationship with writing came alive amid the death of my marriage.
+Ironically, my relationship with writing was revived amid the death of my marriage.
 I sought to rekindle my romance with that far-away girl in Montana.
 This time around, she was in Georgia.
-It seems that we were destined to be geographically challenged forever.
+It seems that we were destined to be forever geographically challenged.

 Today, I write for fun—tomorrow, I expect to pay the light bill with my words.